-In 2014, David graduated with a Master of Music degree in Scoring for Film, Television, and Video Games from Berklee College of Music, Valencia Campus, where he studied under Lucio Godoy and Alfons Conde.
-In recognition of his achievements during the Master’s program, he was granted the prestigious Outstanding Scholar Award at graduation.
+David holds a Master of Music degree in Scoring for Film, Television, and Video Games from Berklee College of Music, Valencia Campus, where he studied under Lucio Godoy and Alfons Conde.
+He was recognized for his achievements during the Master’s program with the prestigious Outstanding Scholar Award at graduation.
 David’s experience in Spain was followed by an internship in Los Angeles, working in the studio of composer Bear McCreary.

 David’s music has been recorded by ensembles around the world, notably in London, Budapest, New York, Los Angeles, and Toronto.
 His Flight: A Tribute to Hayao Miyazaki, recorded by a 54-piece orchestra under his baton at AIR Studios, was featured as part of a special presentation at the Hemisfèric in Valencia, Spain, from January to June of 2015.

 David is also the arranger and orchestrator of Back and Forth: The Musical (book, music, and lyrics by Dayjan Lesmond), available in a preview format as part of the Toronto Fringe Collective, and slated for premiere at the Toronto Fringe Festival in 2021.

 When not composing, conducting, producing, arranging, or orchestrating, David can be found performing Renaissance and Baroque music, often on one of many sizes of viola da gamba or recorder.
 In 2019, he was appointed the Music Director of the Rosewood Consort, fuelled by his love of early music and historically-informed performance.